 © 2014 Baishideng Publishing Group Inc. All rights reserved.

-Key words: Clinical protocols; Colectomy; Colon cancer; Hepatectomy; Liver neoplasm.
+Key words: Clinical protocols; Colectomy; Colon cancer; Hepatectomy; Liver neoplasm

 Core tip: Complete tumour burden resection remains the only possible curative therapy for liver-limited colon cancer metastatic disease.
 However, there are different approaches regarding the treatment of the primary tumour and its hepatic metastases, if the latter are synchronous and unresectable with one surgical procedure.
 For this subgroup of patients, a “liver first” approach protocol is introduced in order to assess standardised treatment as well as to prevent overtreatment in cases of undetected extra-hepatic metastatic dissemination or disease progression.